-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Itawamba Community College as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise Itawamba Community College's basic financial statements, and have issued our report thereon dated February 25, 2020.
-We have also audited the statement of financial position of Itawamba Community College Foundation, Inc. a discretely presented component unit of Itawamba Community College, as of June 30, 2019, and the statements of activities and cash flows for the year then ended.
-The financial statements of Itawamba Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Itawamba Community College as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise Itawamba Community College's basic financial statements, and have issued our report thereon dated March 22, 2021.
+We have also audited the statement of financial position of Itawamba Community College Foundation, Inc. a discretely presented component unit of Itawamba Community College, as of June 30, 2020, and the statements of activities and cash flows for the year then ended.
+The financial statements of Itawamba Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with the Itawamba Community College Foundation, Inc.